In Exercises 21–42, evaluate each expression without using a calc... | Channels for Pearson+

 Textbook Question

-In Exercises 21–42, evaluate each expression without using a calculator. log3 27
+In Exercises 21–42, evaluate each expression without using a calculator. log5 5

 Show Answer